Compensation Guide

 - Environmental management

-ECO Canada can provide customized data for specific job titles, occupations and sub-sectors.
+ECO Canada can provide customized data for specific job titles, occupations, and sub-sectors.
 Requests for these data will be reviewed on a case-by-case basis to determine whether sufficient incidents have been reported for these specific workforce segments.

 Yes, the participants are Canadian employers and environmental workers.

-ECO Canada offers certification and training programs and hosts career development opportunities including virtual events and workshops.
-Research is ongoing at the organization and reports are routinely published to provide timely, relevant and credible information and insights on Canada’s environmental workforce.
-Contact research@eco.ca for direct inquiries about labour market information and occupational standards.
+ECO Canada offers certification and training programs.
+In addition, we host career development opportunities including virtual events and workshops.
+Research is ongoing at ECO Canada.
+Our labour market research reports are routinely published to provide timely, relevant, and credible information and insights on Canada’s environmental workforce.

-ECO Canada endeavours to publish compensation guides annually.
-Data collection begins in February each year.
-If you wish to contribute salary information about your employment position or positions offered by your organization, please contact research@eco.ca to complete the survey.
+To contribute salary and benefits information about your employment position or positions offered by your organization, please contact research@eco.ca to complete the survey.